adraychen/SQL-Assignment/README.md

 The restaurant database is used for restaurant management.
 The database is designed to assist restaurant owner in analyzing business performance and designing menus that maximize profitability.

+Features

+Tables: Includes tables for orders, menu items, employees, and sales.

+Views: Predefined view for menu item profit margin to provide a convenient way to see the profitability of each menu item and view for employee performance to provide insights into the performance of each employee.

+Queries: Useful queries are available to retrieve specific information, such as profit, profit margin, average order per table, menu item popularity, and employee performance.

 Getting Started

 1. Create Database: Execute the SQL script create_tables.sql to create all necessary tables, including primary and foreign keys.